mattdesl/module-best-practices/README.md

 - a `repository` field in package.json
 - common `keywords` listed in package.json
 - a clear `description` in package.json
-- a `license` field in package.json
+- a `license` field in package.json and `LICENSE.md` in the repository

 This will improve the discoverability of your module through Google and npm search, and also give more confidence to people who may want to depend on your code.
 Better discoverability means less fragmentation overall, which means tighter and better tested application code.

-The license is also important for large companies to justify using your module to their legal teams.
+The license is important for large companies to justify using your module to their legal teams.

 For more tips on module creation workflow, [see here](http://mattdesl.svbtle.com/faster-and-cleaner-modules).